joesecurity/jbxapi/README.md

 # API Wrapper

+:warning: There have been some breaking changes in v3.0.0, please see [CHANGES.md][CHANGES.md].

 The Joe Sandbox API Wrapper enables you to fully integrate Joe Sandbox into your malware analysis framework.
 Joe Sandbox is a deep malware analysis platform for analyzing malicious files.

 You can use this wrapper with